FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 Where do I go to start the CPO process?

 The necessary court documents to start the case are filed at the Clerk of Court’s office, Clermont County Common Pleas Courthouse, First Floor, 270 East Main Street, Batavia, Ohio, 45103.
 A blank copy of the CPO Petition is available HERE.
 A copy of the Ohio Supreme Court Instructions for filing a CPO petition is HERE.

 Where will the CPO hearing take place?

 Most CPO hearings are held in Courtroom 205, Clermont County Common Pleas Courthouse, Second Floor, 270 East Main Street, Batavia, Ohio, 45103.
 The Courtroom is at the end of the long hallway off the left of the second floor public lobby.
+Hearings assigned to Judge McBride are held in Courtroom 204, across from the Law Library, to the left from the second floor public lobby.
 If the hearing is in a different courtroom, you will be directed to the proper location.

 Who hears the CPO cases?

 CPO matters are heard and decided by the judges and magistrates of the Clermont County Common Pleas Court.
 Whether a judge or magistrate presides makes no difference in the CPO process.